chrisxfire/chrisxfire.github.io/content/notes/_net/testing/mocking-frameworks/moq/configuring-mocks-properties.md

 mock.VerifySet(m => m.FirstName = "John");
 ```

-## Verify Some Method of the SUT Passes the Correct Argument
+## verify some method of the sut passes the correct argument
 ```cs
 sut.ChangeRemoteName("Jack");